SwannSchilling/ItsyBitsy_M4_Oled_Eyes/README.md

 8. spritesheet_sad.bmp
 9. spritesheet_center.bmp

-Once you did this a sequence of all animations should be played back...
+Once you did all this a sequence of all animations should be played back...

 You can play individual animations by just sending the animations number to the serial port!